Interactive Visual Reasoning under Uncertainty

 \paragraph{Naive Agent}

-The most intuitive way to generate trials, though not efficient, is to test one object at a time.
-If an agent performed this strategy, there would be no confounding factors, and reasoning would be greatly simplified.
-Cook \etal~\cite{cook2011science} reveals that, to learn a latent causal structure, children without formal science education tend to perform actions that isolate relevant variables in the naive strategy aforementioned.
-Following this empirical observation, we implement a naive agent to benchmark our environment.
-As each new experiment only contains one object, the agent updates its belief for the Blicketness of the object with certainty and only randomly selects an object it has not tested in the next round.
-Though feasible and certain, this agent results in low efficiency in trials.
+\citet{cook2011science} reveal that, to learn a latent causal structure, children without formal science education tend to perform actions that isolate relevant variables in a naive strategy.
+Following this empirical observation, we implement a naive agent whose trial experiment only contains one object.
+In the next round, the agent updates its belief for the Blicketness of the object with certainty, and randomly selects an object that has not been tested.
+Though feasible and certain, this policy results in low efficiency in trials.